kev-hfmn/review-reply-app/docs/german.md

 # Multi-Language AI Reply Generation Implementation Plan

 ## Overview
 Add support for generating AI replies in multiple languages (starting with German) while keeping the platform interface in English.
-This enables international expansion, particularly for German markets, where businesses can receive authentic, culturally appropriate replies in their local language.
+This enables international expansion, particularly for German markets, where businesses can receive authentic, culturally appropriate replies in their local language..

 ## Research Findings